 Multiple Linear Regression

-Multiple linear regression is one of the most used statistical techniques for load forecasting [41] [13].
+Multiple linear regression is one of the most commonly used statistical techniques for load forecasting [41] [13].
 The idea of MLR is to model the relationships between a continuous dependent variable (electricity demand) and one or more independent variables (i.e., temperature, the hour of the day, etc.) A common misunderstanding is that MLR models cannot model the non-linear relationships between the electrical load and weather variables, which turns out to be false [1] [42].
 For example, polynomial regression models can describe non-linear relationships between dependent and independent variables using polynomials.
 The equation below shows an MLR with two independent variables:

 Where is the dependent variable, and are the independent variables, ’s are parameters to be estimated and is the error.
-The error term represents a set of random variables that are independent and identically distributed and having a mean of zero.
+The error term represents a set of random variables that are independent and identically distributed and have a mean of zero.
 MLR models are fitted such that the sum-of-squares of differences of actual and forecasted values are reduced.
 Although a large number of alternatives are currently available, linear regression models are still quite popular [43], [44][42][11][13].

 Artificial Neural Network Short Term Load Forecaster (ANNSTLF) – Generation Three

-The ANNSTLF model is built as a multi-layer feed-forward Artificial Neural Network (ANN) identified by the creators in this paper [45].
-The ANN models are still being used today due to their ability to learn complex and non-linear relationships in the data on their own.
-The specification of independent variables explicitly in ANNs is not mandatory, like in MLR models.
-This ANNSTLF model has was identified as the best-known ANN implementation for STLF [1], [42][30].
+The ANNSTLF forecaster, is the best-known ANN implementation for STLF [1], [42][30].
+The ANNSTLF model is built as a shallow multi-layer feed-forward Artificial Neural Network (ANN) identified by the creators in this paper [45].
+ANN models are popular in use today due to their ability to learn complex and non-linear relationships in the data on their own – unlike MMLR models, the specification of independent variables explicitly in ANNs is not required.
 The ANNSTLF and its improvements of it have been implemented by several utilities in Canada and the US.
 The figure below shows the block diagram of the system:

 Figure 1:- The Block Diagram of the third generation ANNSTLF [45]